 - For food spending: Use this card to pay for meals from restaurants (4% cash back) and at grocery stores (2%).

-- And for fun: You’ll also get 4% back for entertainment purchases, like the movies and sporting events.
+- And for fun: You’ll get 4% back for entertainment purchases, like the movies and sporting events, as well as 8% back on tickets purchased through Vivid Seats.

 - Get the signup bonus: Spend $3,000 in the first 3 months to earn a $500 cash bonus.